bartlab22/docs_pd6204/content/en/docs/localdevelopment/_index.md

 **Important:** Different GitHub organizations and repositories have different standards for where images should be stored.
 The settings provided below will work for this example, however when you use the paste image extension to make updates outside of this example, it is important that you adjust the `Path` setting to save the image to the appropriate location for the repository you are updating, and update the `Insert Pattern` setting so that the image link pasted into the document accurately links to the location where the save image will be served.
 Within the ModernApps Learning GitHub Organization, we are working on having a consistent standard for how images are saved across all repositories, however this is still a work in progress, so it is important to look at the repo you want to update to determine where image files are stored for that repo.

-- Update the paste image settings to match the following values.
+- **Action:** Update the paste image settings to match the following values.
 Leave any values not listed here set to their defaults:
   - **Field Name:** `Paste Image to Markdown: Base Path`
     - **Field Value:** This field should be completely blank with no text.
     - **Explanation:** By default this field populates variables intended to dynamically reflect an accurate path in the `Insert Pattern` field, but I have had a difficult time getting it to work consistently so I leave it blank and instead insert a static path into the `Insert Pattern` field as shown below.